yashaswini-mn/Microsoft-Azure/README.md

 <br>
 Prerequisites:
 <br>
-We have used Azure OpenAI Service models like
+We have used Azure OpenAI Service models like:
 - text-embeddings
 - gpt-35-turbo-16k
 <br>